lou-tha/PaleolithicGreening/VegPer_Markdown/PaleolithicGreening.md

 ### CalcFilter.R

-> The data created with the R script 21Day_ containing new temperature data with the use of the different period correction factor data tables as well as the creation of Vegetation periods, is now being sorted and compacted to show the result in a clearer overview.
+> The data created with the R script Calc21Day.R containing new temperature data with the use of the different period correction factor data tables as well as the creation of vegetation periods, is now being sorted and compacted to show the result in a clearer overview.
 It will also be used to create nodes, which are necessary to portray the vegetation movement in QGIS.

 #### CalcFilter Functions